 The company operated in Paris, producing various items, including tableware.
 The maker's mark, which represents the hallmark for Lamy & Lacroix, features the initials "L&L" under a crown.

-The silver-plated server features two identifying hallmarks, one rectangular and one oval.
+The silver-plated server bears two identifying hallmarks, one rectangular and one oval.

-The flatware shown is Victorian in style, a period in which silverware with engraved floral designs was extremely popular and refined in this specific decade.
+The flatware shown is in the Victorian Rococo style, a period in which silverware with engraved floral designs of this specific decade was extremely popular and refined.

-This silver piece is an exquisite example of the craftsmanship of the period, with decorative details reflecting the Art Nouveau style.
+This silver piece is an exquisite example of the craftsmanship of the period, with decorative details that reflect the style.

-Crafted from high-quality silver, this server is embellished with engraved floral motifs that add a touch of refinement.
+- Crafted from high-quality silver, this spatula is embellished with engraved floral motifs that add a touch of refinement.

-The finely crafted handle offers a comfortable and secure grip, making this piece not only beautiful but also functional.
+- The finely crafted handle offers a comfortable and secure grip, making this item not only beautiful but also functional.

-The spatula is in excellent condition with a lustrous finish, despite showing signs of light patina consistent with a vintage piece.
+The spatula is in excellent condition and has a lustrous finish despite being a vintage item.

 Specifications